atomone-hub/genesis/README.md

 will not promote the $ATONE token to be used as a fee token directly, even though it must be supported as a bootstrapping and recovery measure.

-While the convertibility from $phATONE to the underlying $ATOM1 may be managed, paused, or throttled by governance of $ATONE with a Constitutional Majority of the $ATONE stakers not including the $ATOM1 of the $phATOM1 bonders, all the underlying $ATONE must be distributable back to $phATOM1 holders through a fair system and all of the $ATONE withdrawn within 20 years starting at any given moment.
+While the convertibility from $phATONE to the underlying $ATONE may be managed, paused, or throttled by governance of $ATONE with a Constitutional Majority of the $ATONE stakers not including the $ATONE of the $phATONE bonders, all the underlying $ATONE must be distributable back to $phATONE holders through a fair system and all of the $ATONE withdrawn within 20 years starting at any given moment.

-Rewards from the $ATONE tokens bonded to $phATOM1 tokens shall be distributed back to $phATONE as if they were any other $ATOM1 staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATONE staked tokens.
+Rewards from the $ATONE tokens bonded to $phATONE tokens shall be distributed back to $phATONE as if they were any other $ATONE staked tokens, but they shall not exercise their voting power and instead yield entirely to the other $ATONE staked tokens.

-Tax will be deducted from these $phATONE bonded $ATOM1 rewards as usual just like regular validator staked $ATONE tokens, but unlike the tax burden for validator staked $ATONE tokens, the tax burden for $phATOM1 bonded $ATOM tokens shall be capped at 10%.
+Tax will be deducted from these $phATONE bonded $ATONE rewards as usual just like regular validator staked $ATONE tokens, but unlike the tax burden for validator staked $ATONE tokens, the tax burden for $phATONE bonded $ATOM tokens shall be capped at 10%.
 This cap cannot be changed even with a Constitutional Majority except by also a two-thirds supermajority from the $phATONE holders with a prominently announced vote put forth by the AtomOne hub with a voting